alvonruff/isfdb-preISFDB/README.md

 * search.c       - Given an author substring, finds all matching canonical names.
 Useful for an initial search.
 * novels.c       - Can search for authors, titles, or authors
 * authors.c      - Outputs a non-HTML bibliography in John Wenn format if given a canonical name
 * exact_author.c - An update to authors.c, with output of some rudimentary HTML, but no links.
-This file became the basis for the ISFDB file a_exact_author.c
+This file became the basis for the ISFDB file exact_author.c
 * exact_title    - Given an exact title, author, year, and type, outputs a line from the database, which contains the exact title, author, year, and type.
 Of dubious utility, likely a dbase debugging tool.

 Example output from authors.c: